microsoft/CLRInstrumentationEngine/README.md

 ## Getting Started

 The CLR Instrumentation Engine is a profiler implementation and is enabled and configured via environment variables for the running process.

-Please see [Getting Started](docs/getting_started.md) for more details.
+* [Getting Started](docs/getting_started.md) for details on how use the CLR Instrumentation Engine.
 * [Environment Variables](docs/environment_variables.md)
 * [Configure Instrumentation Methods](docs/configuration.md)